Anand Bakshi

 Anand Bakshi (21 July 1930 – 30 March 2002) was an Indian poet and lyricist.
-He was nominated for the Filmfare award for Best lyricist a total of 40 times, resulting in 4 wins.
+He won Filmfare Award for Best Lyricist 4 times during his career.
+He wrote over 6,000 film songs in more than 300 films.

 Early life

 Anand Bakshi (Bakshi Anand Prakash Vaid) was born in Rawalpindi in the Punjab Province of British India (now in Punjab, Pakistan), on 21 July 1930 into a Mohyal Brahmin family of the Vaid clan.
-The family arrived in Delhi, via a Dakota aircraft after the Partition of India and then migrated to Pune, then Meerut and settled again finally in Delhi.
+The family arrived in Delhi, after the Partition of India and then migrated to Pune, then to Meerut and settled finally in Delhi.

 Bakshi was fond of writing poetry since his youth, but he did this mostly as a private hobby.
 In a 1983 interview with Doordarshan, Bakshi recounted that after his initial studies, he joined the Indian Navy, where due to a paucity of time, he could only write occasionally.
-He continued to write poetry whenever time permitted, and used his songs and lyrics in local programmes related to his troop.
+He continued to write poetry whenever time permitted, and used his songs and lyrics in local programmes related to his troops.
 He worked in the Navy for many years and simultaneously tried to market his songs in the Mumbai film world.